yanyanyun/CEAMEC/README.md

 ## Installation

+Please use the latest R: https://www.r-project.org/

-Please update your R and RTools to the latest version.
-R: https://www.r-project.org/  RTools: https://cran.r-project.org/bin/windows/Rtools/
+Please use the latest RTools: https://cran.r-project.org/bin/windows/Rtools/

-It is required to install/update your Java (version > 8): https://www.java.com/download
+Please use the latest Java (version > 8): https://www.java.com/download

 ### Install and run CEAMEC by copying the code below to your R console.